Nexmo/station/_documentation/conversation/code-snippets/event/delete-event.md

 ---
 title: Delete an Event
+navigation_weight: 3
 ---

 # Delete an Event

-In this code snippet you will see how to delete an Event.
+In this code snippet you learn how to delete an Event.

 ## Example